SciML/SciMLDocs/docs/src/showcase/blackhole.md

         x(t) and y(t) inputs are the trajectory of the orbiting BH.

-       WARNING: assuming x and y are on a uniform grid of spacing dt x_index and y_index are 1,2,3 for x, y, and z indicies.
+       WARNING: assuming x and y are on a uniform grid of spacing dt x_index and y_index are 1,2,3 for x, y, and z indices.
     =#

     mtensor = orbit2tensor(orbit, component, mass)